Contests & Submissions

 Rules for Poetry Society of New Hampshire Contest

-- This contest is open to all students attending Grades 1-12 in New Hampshire.
+- These contests are open to all students attending Grades 1-12 in NH.

-- Submissions may be made by students or submitted by teachers as multiple entries for their class as long as PSNH's submission requirements below are met.
+- Submissions may be made by students or submitted by teachers as multiple entries for their class as long as the submission requirements below are met.

 - Three poem limit per student.